 Oil of citronella is a common ingredient in plant-based mosquito repellents.
-It is distilled from two species of grasses and is a mixture of more than 80 different compounds.1
+It is distilled from dried cultivated grasses.1

 U.S. Department of Agriculture (USDA) entomologists tested the efficacy of three citronella-based mosquito repellents in 2004.
 The "protection time" provided by these products varied between 0 and 5 hours, depending on the product and the species of mosquito used in the test.2 An older study by a North Carolina dermatologist and a University of Florida entomologist found protection times of about 15 minutes for two citronella-based products.3

 Evaluations of citronella by government agencies have come to different conclusions about its potential hazards.
 The U.S. Environmental Protection Agency (EPA) noted skin irritation, and that one type of citronella oil caused some allergic reactions.
-Longer-term toxicology tests were waived.1 The National Institute for Occupational Safety and Health (NIOSH) reported that citronella oil caused eye and skin irritation in rabbits and genetic damage in bacteria.4 Canada's Pest Management Regulatory Agency (PRMA) identifies more serious concerns,5 noting that the U.S. Department of Health and Human Service's National Toxicology Program found that a chemical called methyl eugenol, a component of citronella oil, causes liver and stomach tumors, as well as genetic damage.6
+Longer-term toxicology tests were waived.1 The National Pesticide Information Center also notes that citronella can be mildly irritating to the skin and eyes, and it is slightly toxic to aquatic wildlife.4 Canada's Pest Management Regulatory Agency (PRMA) identifies more serious concerns,5 noting that the U.S. Department of Health and Human Service's National Toxicology Program found that a chemical called methyl eugenol, a component of citronella oil, causes liver and stomach tumors, as well as genetic damage.6

 EPA has exempted most citronella products from registration requirements as "minimum risk pesticides."
 The label of the product is required to identify all ingredients.7